Olivier-Boudeville/Ceylan-LEEC/README.md

 ## License

-letsencrypt-erlang is distributed under APACHE 2.0 license.
+LEEC is distributed under APACHE 2.0 license, as the original work it derives from.